Have you ever found yourself …

 This pursuit was two years in the making and the result is what you find on Slender Kitchen today - a customizable meal plan focused on healthy eating with everything you need to make a healthy meal plan you’ll family will love without the stress or hours of time it takes to create one yourself.

-Before the start of Slender Kitchen and diving into the world of cooking and blogging, this story really started with my own experience struggling to lose weight, eat well, and find a healthy and happy balance in my own life.
+Before the start of Slender Kitchen and diving into the world of cooking and blogging, this story really started with my own experience struggling to find a healthy and happy balance in my own life.

-If I look back and rewind about ten years, here’s where I was in my own life.
-I was 25 pounds heavier and knew how to cook exactly one dish that didn’t come directly from my freezer.
+Shortly after graduating college, I found myself 25 pounds heavier and knew how to cook exactly one dish that didn’t come directly from my freezer.
 I was tired.
 I felt bad about my body.
-I was exhausted after years of trying diet after diet without any real long term success.
+I was exhausted after trying countless wellness trends and never seeing any long-term change.

 At that time, I was also moving to a new city, starting a new job, and beginning graduate school.
 Busy didn’t even begin to describe my life.
-Life was exciting and I was happy BUT….
-I just couldn't take the idea of spending another year as the “chubby” friend, spending hours in front of the mirror trying to camouflage my body, and never feeling comfortable in my own skin.
+Life was exciting and I was happy BUT I just couldn't take the idea of spending another year feeling uncomfortable in my own skin.
 I needed to make a change.